Natives of the Sierra Tarahumara

 PAPAGOCHI VALLEY

-The Tarahumaran Indians began to migrate here from the fertile Papagochi Valley of Chihuahua about 400 years ago.
-As Spanish efforts to find slave labor for their silver mining operations increased, the Indians adapted to these inaccessible canyons.
-Outfitted with newly introduced axes and violins and goats, and a smattering of a new religion brought by the Jesuits, they began to inhabit the numerous overhangs and caves in a vast network of rivers and tributaries.
 Today the Papagochi plains are the apple basket of Mexico.
-Anyone arriving in the Sierras from the east will notice hectares (one hectare equals 2.5 acres) of orchards.
+Many stone fruits are also grown.
+Tarahumarans now labor in the orchards.
+Anyone arriving in the Sierras from the east will notice hectares (one hectare equals 2.5 acres) of apple orchards.
 Thousands of tall, slim poles flank their perimeter holding nets that are pulled over the trees in case of bad weather.
-Although susceptible to snow, this region is regularly hit by fierce hail storms during the summer monsoons.
+Although susceptible to snow, this region is more frequently hit by fierce hail storms during the summer monsoons.
 Enumerable smudge pots burn on cold nights to protect the fruit from the relentless winds on the high, almost treeless plains.

 JESUITS AND ADELANTADOS

 Silver was first mined in Mexico at Taxco in 1522.
 Mining in Batopilas began in 1632 (See Mineralogical Record, V17, #1, pp 61-80; Jan-Feb 1986) after advance guards discovered gleaming silver in the banks of the river.
 At one point the population of this sleepy town was over 5000.
+It was the second city in Mexcio to have electricity thanks to the efforts of disgraced Washington, D.C. governor Alexander Sheppard.
 Meanwhile, the Jesuits slowly worked their way up the west coast of Mexico.
 They settled on the rivers among the natives, and began by learning their languages and teaching them agricultural improvements.
 They encouraged reducciones, a process whereby the natives were concentrated in a location to donate labor to build a church.
 Mine owners recognized the availability of a defenseless and pliable population and sought to enslave the Indians.
 Families were treated harshly and separated from one another.
 The Jesuits were recalled to Spain in 1767.
 The Spanish Crown feared they were getting too rich and powerful.
 Not all the Indians were Christians when they left.
-As they left the plains for the canyons, the religion morphed into an amalgamation of paganism, animism, and Christianity.
+As they Indians left the plains for the refuge of the canyons, the religion they carried morphed into an amalgamation of paganism, animism, and Christianity.
 Today their Easter celebrations are a big draw for foreigners and Mexicans alike.

 MINING AND LUMBER